Batman: Personality

 The driving force behind Bruce Wayne's character is his parents' murder and their absence.
 Bob Kane and Bill Finger discussed Batman's background and decided that "there's nothing more traumatic than having your parents murdered before your eyes".
 Despite his trauma, he sets his mind on studying to become a scientist and to train his body into physical perfection to fight crime in Gotham City as Batman, an inspired idea from Wayne's insight into the criminal mind.
 He also speaks over 40 languages.

-Another of Batman's characterizations is that of a vigilante; in order to stop evil that started with the death of his parents, he must sometimes break the law himself.
-Although manifested differently by being re-told by different artists, it is nevertheless that the details and the prime components of Batman's origin have never varied at all in the comic books, the "reiteration of the basic origin events holds together otherwise divergent expressions".
-The origin is the source of the character's traits and attributes, which play out in many of the character's adventures.

 Batman is often treated as a vigilante by other characters in his stories.
 Frank Miller views the character as "a dionysian figure, a force for anarchy that imposes an individual order".
 Dressed as a bat, Batman deliberately cultivates a frightening persona in order to aid him in crime-fighting, a fear that originates from the criminals' own guilty conscience.
 Miller is often credited with reintroducing anti-heroic traits into Batman's characterization, such as his brooding personality, willingness to use violence and torture, and increasingly alienated behavior.
-Batman, shortly a year after his debut and the introduction of Robin, was changed in 1940 after DC editor Whitney Ellsworth felt the character would be tainted by his lethal methods and DC established their own ethical code, subsequently he was retconned to have a stringent moral code, which has stayed with the character of Batman ever since.
+In 1940, Batman's characterization underwent a major shift shortly after the introduction of his young sidekick, Robin.
+DC editor Whitney Ellsworth felt that the character's violent, lethal methods would be a bad influence and taint his heroic image.
+Consequently, DC established a strict ethical code for its heroes, and Batman was subsequently retconned to possess a stringent moral code prohibiting him from killing.
 Miller's Batman was closer to the original pre-Robin version, who was willing to kill criminals if necessary.
+Some contemporary authors have presented Batman as obsessive, neurotic, or even nearly psychopathic; in contrast, Grant Morrison argues that the character can be more consistently understood as basically well-adjusted and mentally healthy.